Konstfack

-Konstfack University of Arts, Crafts and Design, is a university college for higher education in the area of art, crafts and design in Stockholm, Sweden.
+Konstfack University of Arts, Crafts and Design, is a university for higher education in the area of art, crafts and design in Stockholm, Sweden.

 History

-Konstfack has had several different names since it was founded in 1844 by the ethnologist and artist Nils Månsson Mandelgren as a part-time art school for artisans, under the name "Söndags-Rit-skola för Handtverkare" ("Sunday Drawing School for Artisans").
-The school was taken over by Svenska Slöjdföreningen (today known as Svensk form) the next year and renamed Svenska Slöjdföreningens skola.
+Konstfack has had several different names since it was founded in 1844 by the ethnologist and artist Nils Månsson Mandelgren as a part-time art school for artisans, under the name Söndags-Rit-skola för Handtverkare ("Sunday Drawing School for Artisans").
+The school was taken over by Svenska Slöjdföreningen (today known as Svensk Form) the next year and renamed Svenska Slöjdföreningens skola.

 In 1857, the first two female students (Sofi Granberg and Matilda Andersson) were accepted, and the following year female students officially were invited to apply.

 It became a state school and was renamed Slöjdskolan i Stockholm (Handicraft School in Stockholm) in 1859; and in the context of a thorough reorganisation, where the school was divided into four departments in 1879, to Tekniska skolan (The Technical School).
 From 1945 it was known as Konstfackskolan (The school of art departments), when the institution was divided into the departments devoted to distinct disciplines that remain largely today: Textile, Decorative art, Sculpture, Ceramics, Furniture and Interior Design, Metal and Advertising and Printing.
 The school also obtained official status and had a two-year day school and a three-year arts and craft evening school.
 To this was added a two-year higher Arts and Crafts school and a three-year Art Teacher institute.
 It was given the status of a högskola ("university college") in 1978.
 From 1993 it was called Konstfack, the short form of the full name, formerly used colloquially.

 Long located on Norrmalm, between Klara kyrka and Hötorget, the school was in 1959 moved to a new building on Valhallavägen with well-equipped workshops, designed by architects Gösta Åberg and Tage Hertzell.
 In 2004 it once again moved, to the former headquarters of LM Ericsson at Telefonplan in South Stockholm.
 The 20,300-square metre interior of the old factory building was redesigned by architects including Gert Wingårdh.

 Education

 Konstfack at Telefonplan, Stockholm, in 2010.

-Following the standards of the Bologna process, Konstfack offers bachelor's degree programmes (3 years, 180 ECTS credits, Bachelor of Fine Arts), and master's degree programmes (2 years, 120 ECTS credits, Master of Fine Arts).
+Following the standards of the Bologna process, Konstfack offers bachelor's degree programmes (3 years, 180 ECTS credits, Bachelor of Fine Arts), master's degree programmes (2 years, 120 ECTS credits, Master of Fine Arts), and a third-cycle programme (4 years, 240 ECTS, Doctor of Philosophy, PhD and 2 years, 120 ECTS, Licentiate degree).

 There are also Art Education programmes (teacher programmes, 4/5 years and 5 years).
 The 2-year Animation education existed between 1996 and 2005; and was located in Eksjö.

 There are seven Bachelor's Programmes: